 - At Alert Level 2, it remains possible that a new cluster of COVID-19 community transmission may be confirmed within the location served by a courthouse.
 In that event the court will rely on official advice.
 Steps may be taken to reduce in-person attendances at the court to help protect those working or appearing there.
 The extent of any reduction will depend on the circumstances and official advice or notices.

-- If a location is required to return to Alert Level 3 or 4, the court is now better equipped for remote participation.
+- The court is now better equipped for remote participation.
 Where practicable and appropriate, the court could conduct additional types of work by remote participation, e.g. “submissions only” work across all jurisdictions.

 Police Prosecutors and Court Probation Officers

 - Police Prosecutors (which includes for the purposes of this protocol, lawyers who work for the Police Prosecution Services) and Court Probation Officers should generally appear in-person for all categories of case.
 Police Prosecutors and Court Probation Officers are permitted to wear PPE in court.
 Police Prosecutors and Court Probation Officers in the “vulnerable” category, should generally not appear, but if it is necessary to do so, they may appear by telephone link or by AVL.

 - Counsel are permitted to appear in court in-person.
 Counsel in the “vulnerable” category, may appear by telephone link or by AVL for all cases in all jurisdictions.